-- ▶ To return to the previous menu list, do any below: - Click the topmost link with the symbol >.
-For example, click Home - Press Backspace on the keyboard.
+- ▶ To return to the previous menu list, do any below: - Click the topmost link with the symbol <.
+For example, click Home

-• OR click Alreader Diegeed on the top-left corner to return to the main menu.
+Click A transfer Object on the top-left corner to return to the main menu.

 Quick Access to a Specific Page